Dog Adoption Information

 ◦ Talk with our adoption counselors by visiting the shelter or calling them at 503-588-5233.

-◦ No appointment needed but plan on 30-45 minutes to meet with an adoption counselor.
+◦ Plan on 30-45 minutes to meet with an adoption counselor.

 ◦ We want this to be a family decision, please bring all family members in the household to meet the new dog.